David Gorodyansky: Career

 In 2002, while still in college, Gorodyansky founded Intelligent Buying with Malobrodsky.
 Intelligent Buying was a company that resold high-end computer equipment.
 They exited the company in 2005 in order to "invest in something that would have a real impact in the world."

 Gorodyansky and his friend launched AnchorFree in 2005.
 AnchorFree is the creator of Hotspot Shield, a virtual private network provider that is commonly used for Wi-Fi security, Internet privacy and circumventing censorship.

 In 2011, AnchorFree's Hotspot Shield was used extensively by protesters during the Arab Spring when Middle Eastern governments began blocking access to video sharing and social media websites.
 It was used by more than one million users during the Egyptian Revolution of 2011.
 In 2012, Gorodyansky received an award from the Academy of Achievement and met with justices of the Supreme Court of the United States.

 Gorodyansky was selected as one of Inc Magazine's 30 CEOs under 30 years old in 2011.
 He was selected as one of America's Most Promising CEOs Under 35 in 2013 by Forbes magazine.
-Gorodyansky was also a member of the city of San Francisco's Technology Expert Council, where he served a technology adviser to former San Francisco mayor Gavin Newsom.
+Gorodyansky was a member of the city of San Francisco's Technology Expert Council, where he was a technology advisor to former San Francisco mayor Gavin Newsom.

-In 2014, Gorodyansky received the Ernst & Young Entrepreneur of the Year Award.
+In 2014, Gorodyansky received an Ernst & Young Entrepreneur of the Year Award for the Northern California region.
 He was named one of the 100 Most Intriguing Entrepreneurs by Goldman Sachs.